deanak1987/deanak1987.github.io/content/projects/capital-equipment-sales/index.md

 - **CRM Platforms** - Salesforce CRM for lead tracking and customer management
 - **Presentation Software** - Advanced PowerPoint and demo software for technical presentations
+- ** CAD Software** - Autodesk Inventor and AutoCAD for building conceptual design models and placing machines in customer cleanrooms

 ## Impact

-The implemented sales solutions resulted in significant business growth, with improved conversion rates and customer satisfaction. $11.5M in total contract value (TCV) across 7 major capital equipment projects in first six months of tenure.
+The implemented sales solutions resulted in significant business growth, with $11.5M in total contract value (TCV) across 7 major capital equipment projects in first six months of tenure.